fabiog1901/cockroachdb-collection/roles/cloud_instance/README.md

 You define a list variable `infra` where each item is the definition of a _cluster_, where a cluster can be made up of just 1 VM instance.
 You can also specify the count of how many such clusters you want to create.

-## TO-DO

-- Doesn't work for AZURE, only GCP and AWS.

 ## Requirements

 - Ansible v2.9
-- openstacksdk
-- boto, boto3, botocore
+- boto, boto3, botocore, google-auth

 ## Role Variables